watana-h/nx-demo/README.md

 - <a href="https://code-maze.com/angular-material-table/">Angular Material Table, Filtering, Sorting, Paging</a>
 - <a href="https://www.freakyjolly.com/angular-material-datatable-pagination-sorting-filter-and-fixed-columns-tutorial/">Angular Material 9|8 DataTable, Pagination, Sorting, Filter and Fixed Columns Tutorial</a>
 - <a href="https://www.mariokandut.com/how-to-translate-matpaginator-angular/">How to translate MatPaginator</a>
+- <a href="https://stackoverflow.com/questions/47257167/dynamically-change-header-string-in-angular-2">Dynamically change header string in angular 2</a>
+- <a href="https://javascript.plainenglish.io/angular-handle-http-errors-using-interceptors-5cc483103740">Angular: Handle HTTP Errors using Interceptors</a>